Zaiyugi/chortle/README.md

 *  make genswig -- makes the Python bindings; requires libraries to be built

 ### Running Chortle
-* ./python/Chortle.py
-This will run the Chortle interface.
+./python/Chortle.py will run the Chortle interface.
 The path to swig/\_chortle.co must be in the PYTHONPATH envvar and the path to lib/libCackle.a must in the LD\_LIBRARY\_PATH envvar for Chortle to launch.

 ### Directories
 *  _glsl/_